TeamBenign/PackReview_v4/README.md

 To run these scripts, you will require Python installed on your PC.
 Please visit [Python Installers](https://www.python.org/downloads/) to download the lastest python version.
 Apart from that, other requirements can be installed with the help of requirements.txt.

 ## Installation
-Initially you can check whether your system has python pre-installed or not, usually nowadays in most of the systems, be it Windows or MacOS, python is pre-installed.
+Initially, you can check whether your system has Python pre-installed or not, usually nowadays in most of systems, be it Windows or MacOS, python is pre-installed.

 To check whether you have python installed or not, you can open CMD or a Terminal and run the command "python --version".
 If the CMD shows the version such as Python 3.10 then your system already has python installed and you just need to clone the repository and run the python scripts.